 Consider seeking the opinion of legal professionals through consultations when drafting and before transposing EU legislation into national law.
 Caution on the use of videoconferencing in judicial cooperation While digitalisation brings significant benefits to judicial cooperation, it also introduces risks, particularly regarding the rights and procedural guarantees of individuals under investigation or prosecution.
 13.4 Recommendation To the issuing authorities of all Member States Digitalisation in judicial cooperation should be applied cautiously, ensuring it respects procedural guarantees, and the rights of individuals involved.
 The role of Eurojust and EU institutions in judicial cooperation Opinions on the role of Eurojust and other EU institutions in judicial cooperation vary.
 Some legal professionals argue that Eurojust's involvement in communications between judicial authorities of the Member States slows down the exchange of information.
-They believe that the principle of mutual recognition, which relies on judicial independence and mutual trust, eliminates the need for an intermediary body, as direct communication between issuing and executing authorities ensures efficiency.
-Others, however, emphasise the valuable support provided by Eurojust and similar institutions, particularly in offering legal guidance, assisting with the selection of appropriate mutual recognition instruments, and addressing procedural and language barriers.
+They believe that the principle of mutual recognition, which relies on judicial independence and mutual trust, eliminates the need for an intermediary body, as direct communication between issuing and executing authorities ensures efficiency.66 In general, practitioners emphasise the valuable support provided by Eurojust and similar institutions, particularly in offering legal guidance, assisting with the selection of appropriate mutual recognition instruments, and addressing procedural and language barriers.
 These institutions also facilitate dialogue between judicial authorities when direct communication proves challenging.
-Given these differing views, national judicial authorities should have greater discretion in deciding whether to engage Eurojust's assistance.
-Where communication with institutions like Eurojust is required, this obligation could be fulfilled through national structures that already manage international judicial cooperation and maintain direct contact with domestic authorities.
+Given these differing views, it should be clear that national judicial authorities should have greater discretion in deciding whether to engage Eurojust's assistance.
+Where communication 66 Such voices were heard in Spain.
+See Spanish Report, chapter 1.3.3.
+Coordination, p.
+46, textually "not all legal practitioners praise the work of Eurojust or judicial networks, some considering that they operate as intermediaries in the work of judicial cooperation when the latter should be direct and immediate between judicial authorities".

+with institutions like Eurojust is required, this obligation could be fulfilled through national structures that already manage international judicial cooperation and maintain direct contact with domestic authorities.
 13.5 Recommendation To the issuing judicial authorities of all Member States National authorities should have the discretion to engage with Eurojust when dealing with cross-border cases.